-A participant worker's personal information may only be disclosed by RSAP stakeholders to the participant worker and third party case administration, unless otherwise required by law or these procedural rules.
+A participant worker's personal information may only be disclosed by RSAP stakeholders to the participant worker and TPCA, unless otherwise required by law or these procedural rules.

-In order to facilitate the program the third party case administration may disclose portions of a participant worker's personal information to RSAP stakeholders as appropriate, in order to facilitate the program.
+In order to facilitate the program, the TPCA may disclose portions of a participant worker's personal information to RSAP stakeholders as appropriate, in order to facilitate the program.

-Personal information collected through RSAP and held by RSAP stakeholders may only be disclosed in order to administer RSAP.
+Personal information collected through RSAP and held by RSAP stakeholders may only be disclosed to administer RSAP.
 Personal information may not be disclosed for any other purpose unless required by law.

 Business contact information is not protected by this policy.
-Business information is not considered to be personal information and may be collected, used and disclosed without consent.
+Business information is not considered to be personal information and may be collected, used, and disclosed without consent.